blukitas/Viz_2022_Grupo_4/README.md

 	* are businesses growing or shrinking?
 	* How are people changing jobs?
 	* Are standards of living improving or declining over time?
-	* Consider the financial status of Engagement’s businesses and residents, and use visual analytic techniques to address these questions.
+	* Consider the financial status of Engagement's businesses and residents, and use visual analytic techniques to address these questions.

 * Over the period covered by the dataset,
 	* which businesses appear to be more prosperous?